Missouri QB Bryant injured in 42-10 rout of Troy

-COLUMBIA, Mo.
-(AP) — Missouri quarterback Kelly Bryant went down clutching his left knee late in the first half of a 42-10 victory over Troy on Saturday.
-Bryant didn’t return to the game, but afterward, coach Barry Odom was cautiously optimistic that his quarterback wasn’t seriously hurt.

-“Kelly is getting checked out now, and I’ll hopefully find out something later tonight,” Odom said.
+“Kelly is getting checked out now, and I’ll hopefully find out something later tonight,” Odom said after the Tigers improved to 4-1.
 “He was in great spirits, and our docs seemed like it was good news, but I don’t want to go there until I get it confirmed.”

+“I wanted to make sure he was OK, and he is OK,” said wide receiver Jonathan Nance, who had two catches for 81 yards and a touchdown.

-After he released a 6-yard touchdown pass to Jalen Knox, Bryant was hit low from behind by Troy defensive tackle Travis Sailo.
+After he released a 6-yard touchdown pass to Jalen Knox, Bryant was hit low from behind by Troy defensive tackle Travis Sailo and immediately clutched his left knee.
 Sailo was penalized for a personal foul on the play.
 The senior quarterback, a transfer from Clemson, eventually walked to the locker room but didn’t return to the game or the sideline.

-Bryant completed 12 of 19 passes for 221 yards and three touchdowns ran for another touchdown.
+Bryant completed 12 of 19 passes for 221 yards and three touchdowns and ran for another touchdown.
 Taylor Powell, a sophomore, took over at quarterback in the second half and completed 6 of 8 passes for 57 yards but didn’t guide the Tigers to any points.
-Jonathan Nance and Albert Okwuegbunam joined Knox with touchdown catches, and Larry Rountree III rushed for a touchdown.
+Nance and Albert Okwuegbunam joined Knox with touchdown catches, and Larry Rountree III rushed for a touchdown.

-Missouri linebacker Cale Garrett intercepted passes on consecutive drives in the second quarter and returned the second one 33 yards for a touchdown.
+The way Missouri’s defense is scoring, it might not matter who is playing quarterback.
+Senior linebacker Cale Garrett intercepted passes on consecutive drives in the second quarter and returned the second one 33 yards for a touchdown.
 Garrett has scored touchdowns in three straight games.
 The Tigers, who entered the game ranked third nationally in total defense, held Troy (2-3) to 211 total yards.

+“His instinctual feeling of how to play is off the charts,” Odom said of Garrett, who also had two tackles for loss in the game.
+“He’s the heart and soul of our team.”

 The Trojans scored first on Kaleb Barker’s 15-yard touchdown pass to Khalil McClain on their first drive of the game.
 Missouri scored six straight touchdowns to take a 42-7 halftime lead.